When the holidays don’t feel like the most wonderful time of the year: Tips for keeping holiday stress at bay

 When you have endless errands and events to attend to, squeezing in a trip to the gym or a formal exercise class is the last thing you want to do.
 But that doesn’t mean you have to stop moving altogether.
 Try parking at the far end of the lot and walking to the store, or taking the stairs instead of the elevator.
 And if you already exercise regularly, now isn’t the time to let that go.
 Exercise is a natural stress buster, as it boosts metabolism, increases endorphins, and keeps cortisol levels steady.

 I know it’s hard to duck out of a party early, or put off the rest of the wrapping until the following day, but making sure you get enough sleep will help keep your stress levels down.
 Optimal brain function and mood regulation happen when adults get 7-9 hours of sleep consistently.
-I’m not suggesting you can never have a late night, but if you know one is coming try to be in early the next night.
-Or simply make sure you stick to your regular bedtime whenever you are home – even if there are tasks left undone.
+If you know a late night is coming up, don’t schedule anything the following night.
+Stick to your regular bedtime whenever you are home – even if there are tasks left undone.

 Pay close attention to nutrition

-But that can’t happen until we all find the right balance for ourselves, and the holiday season can make that even more difficult than usual.
-Take a break and try a few of my suggestions to keep you healthy and happy.
-If you do, perhaps by Christmas Day you’ll find yourself singing along, truly believing it is the most wonderful time of the year – and extending that feeling far into the New Year too!
+That can’t happen until we all find the right balance for ourselves.
+This year, ease back into the “typical” holidays with intention.
+You just might find yourself singing along, truly believing it is the most wonderful time of the year – and extending that feeling far into the New Year too!